acceleratedscience/openad-model-helm-template/README.md

-# Helm Chart Template
+# Helm Chart Template for AISUITE

-This repo is made to serve as a bootstrap for OpenAD models that run inference on OpenShift.
+This repository provides a Helm chart template to bootstrap AI/ML model deployment on OpenShift, with a focus on integrating with [AISUITE](https://open.accelerate.science/).
 It implements many templates that can take a project and have it running on Openshift in minutes.

 ## Dependencies